Why Adopt From Haiti?

 The Benefits of Adopting from a Hague Convention Country.
 Haiti is a Hague Convention Country, meaning there are additional safeguards by which Haiti operates to ensure adoptions are both ethical and in the best interests of the children.
 Hague Convention Countries tend to be more stable and predictable in processing adoptions and are less likely to be reactionary and make quick decisions that negatively impact the adoption process.
 Furthermore, Hague Convention Countries are more likely to have a process and procedure in place in the event the country elects to make any changes to its adoption process.
 Creche’s, or orphanages, where children in need of families reside must be licensed by Haiti to care for the children, and must also be licensed for international adoption.
 These safeguards help ensure that the children receive proper care in a safe environment while waiting to be united with their forever families.

 Currently Accepting Applications for New Families.
 There are also benefits to working with MLJ Adoptions for an adoption from Haiti.
 Haiti has implemented new procedures for adoption, including the dossier submission procedure.
 It is the dossier submission in Haiti that starts the adoption process and wait time for the country to conduct the matching process.
-Every adoption service provider approved to provide adoption services in Haiti is permitted to submit only one dossier per month.
-This means that, effectively, only 12 families per year per adoption service provider can be registered to adopt.
+Every adoption service provider approved to provide adoption services in Haiti is permitted to submit only two dossiers per month.
+This means that, effectively, only 24 families per year per adoption service provider can be registered to adopt.

-Request more information about adopting from Haiti by clicking here.
+Request more information about how to adopt from Haiti by clicking here.

 Country information is to be considered general information and subject to change.
 The information is based upon state, federal, foreign, and international law, as well as our own business policies.